reina0112/WREN/README.md

-# WREN: Low-Light-Image-Enhancement-Guided-By-Retinex-Theory
+# WREN: Low Light Image Enhancement Using Retinex theory-based Double U-Net-like Structures
 <img src="img/Network.png" width=100%>

-This is a low-light image enhancement guided by Retinex theory (WREN).
+This is a low-light image enhancement guided by retinex theory (WREN).
 Our network achieves the state-of-the-art performance on both distortion-based and structural metrics when trained on a single training dataset.

 ### Usage in command line
-Git clone this repo, then do ```pip install -r requirements.txt.```.
+Git clone this repo, then do ```pip install -r requirements.txt```.

 ## Testing
 Download our model checkpoint from [Google Drive](https://drive.google.com/drive/folders/1ct4pMvvHBVzA2u0XKK-XZBXIKaDSQg1Y?usp=sharing).
 Put them in a folder.
 Our method can be quickly used with this command.